florenzen/pacalc/README.md

 # Lap Time Calculator

-This is a small web app built with Leptos that calculates lap times for a 400m lane given a running pace (minutes per km) and a distance.
+This is a small web app built with Leptos that calculates split times given a running pace (minutes per km), the desired split length (like 400m or 800m) and a total distance.

 ## Development